Shane Alexander (musician): 2012: The Greater Good

 In spring of 2012, The Greater Good released their self-titled debut on the German label, Stockfisch Records.
 Recorded in Northeim, Germany the previous spring, the record features Alexander, NYC songwriter Eugene Ruffolo, and Dutch songwriter Dennis Kolen.
 The album, recorded in less than a week, has a stripped folk-pop sound with lush three-part vocal harmonies.
 The success of the first single, "All the Lonely Times" (Kolen) and second single, "Nowhere Fast" (Alexander/Silver) in the Netherlands led to the band's first Dutch tour in the fall of 2012.

 2013: Ladera

 In April 2013, Alexander released his 5th album, Ladera.
 The production of the new album is far more sparse and ambient than his previous work, and pays tribute to many of Alexander's more psychedelic influences.
 Teaming up for the 4th time with producer Billy Mohler, and recorded at Mohler's Groundswell Studios in Culver City, CA, the latest collection also showcases Peter Adams (Five For Fighting, Josh Groban, Rickie Lee Jones) on keyboards and newcomer, Jesse Siebenberg (Supertramp, A Fine Frenzy, Lissie) on lapsteel.
 In spring of 2013, Alexander signed with Dutch label Harlem Recordings, a division of Suburban Records.

 2016: Bliss

 In July 2016, Alexander released his 6th album, Bliss.
 The self-produced album was recorded in his own Buddhaland studio in Ventura County, CA.

 2019: A Life Like Ours

 In September 2019, Shane released his 7th album, A Life Like Ours.

+2025: Forever Songs

+In April 2025, Shane released his 8th album, Forever Songs.